The moving day checklist you need – how to move efficiently

 End your moving-eve night early.
-Going to bed early the night before the move might seem impossible to do with so much going on, but the truth is you don’t want to be a zombie on moving day.
-If you have a choice between staying up all night or going to bed early and getting your day started fresh and alert – choose the ladder.
+Going to bed early the night before the move might seem impossible with so much going on, but you don’t want to be a zombie on moving day.
+So if you have the choice between staying up all night or going to bed early to get your day started fresh and alert – choose the latter.

 Eat a healthy breakfast.
-It’s not uncommon for people to forget to eat on their moving day.
-Between the stress and the time crunch, it feels like a mission to even a bag of chips.
-It’s important to remember that your body still needs fuel, and without a good healthy meal in your belly, you run the risk of burning yourself out quicker.
+It’s pretty common for people to forget to eat on their moving day.
+Between the stress and the time crunch, it feels like a mission to even snack on a bag of chips.
+However, it’s important to remember that your body still needs fuel.
+Without a good healthy meal in your belly, you run the risk of burning yourself out quicker.

-Initial Walk-through.
-Chances are, on the day of the move, you’ll have a pretty good idea about what’s left to do.
+Initial Walkthrough.
+Chances are, on the day of the move, you’ll have a pretty good idea of what’s left to do.
 But you probably don’t have a solid plan to get it done.
-Before the chaos starts, have an initial walk-through of the whole house and think about the best and most practical way to get it done.
-Having a plan set in place for the day will make moving-day go along a lot smoother.
+So before the chaos starts, take an initial walkthrough of the whole house and think about the best and most practical way to get it done.
+Have a plan set in place for the day to make moving day go a little smoother.

 Have small bags and a sharpie ready.
-A lot is going on-on moving day.
+A lot is happening on moving day.
 Furniture is coming apart, and it’s easy for small things like nails and screws to get lost.
-Make sure you have plenty of baggies around where you can easily toss any small pieces and label them, so you know what they belong to.
+So make sure you have plenty of baggies around where you can easily toss any small pieces and label them so you know what they belong to.

 Communicate well with movers.
 If you’re lucky enough to have a moving company helping you, you must communicate with them about any special instructions.
 If you have any questions now, it is also the time to ask and always go through and verify terms, services, and contact information one last time before moving.

 Leave contact information.
 If you’re moving out of a house, consider leaving contact information for the next person.
 Doing so helps give them peace of mind should any questions about the place arise.
 This is optional but considered good etiquette.